An Explainable Deep-learning Model of Proton Auroras on Mars: Results

-${\rm L_s}$, Latitude and SZA for the geometry of remote sensing measurements of Ly-$\alpha$ (and also co2uvd) are the most important features from TH remote sensing measurements.
-As shown in Figure~\ref{fig:shapGr1}a, the SHAP values increase approximately linearly with increasing ${\rm L_s}$ and reach a maximum of ${\rm \sim 0.5~kR}$ around southern summer solstice, consistent with the highest occurrence rates of proton auroras during that season \citep{Hughes2019}.
-From Panel (b), the SHAP values for southern hemisphere latitudes are highest ${\rm \sim 0.2~kR}$, while those for the northern hemisphere latitudes are lowest up to ${\rm \sim -0.8~kR}$.
-The plot also shows that the highest enhancements occur at southern hemisphere latitudes, most likely biased by the seasonal dependence discussed above.
+${\rm L_s}$, local time (lt) and SZA for the geometry of remote sensing measurements of Ly-$\alpha$ (and also co2uvd) are the most important features from TH remote sensing measurements.
+As shown in Figure~\ref{fig:shapGr1}a, from $\rm{L_s = 90\degree}$, i.e. the northern summer solstice, the SHAP values increase approximately linearly overall, and reach a maximum of ${\rm \sim 1.0~kR}$ at approximately $\rm{L_s = 270\degree}$, close to the southern summer solstice.
+This is consistent with the highest occurrence rates of proton auroras during the southern summer season \citep{Hughes2019}.
+This is also consistent with the distribution of EM according to $\rm{L_s}$ with the highest enhancements observed during the southern summer season.
+The SHAP values around $\rm{L_s = 90\degree}$ are negative, and indicating that the ANN model negatively associates those $\rm{L_s}$ values with the ${\rm Ly-\alpha}$ enhancements.
+The may be a consequence of the bias owing to high occurrences and enhancements in the southern summer season.

-Figure~\ref{fig:shapGr1}c shows that the SHAP values are highest ${\rm \sim 2.0~kR}$ for low SZAs ${\rm \sim 0\degree}$ and decrease monotonically with increasing SZAs.
-This is consistent with the known proton aurora mechanism, as being a dayside phenomena, the enhancements are expected to be maximum for the lowest SZA \citep{Hughes2019}.
+From Panel (b), the SHAP values are highest for the early local times (${\rm \sim 2~h}$), with a maximum of ${\rm \sim 0.8~kR}$, and decrease approximately linearly overall until they start increasing again in the evening hours after ${\rm \sim 18~h}$.
+Panel (c) shows that the SHAP values are highest ${\rm \sim 2.0~kR}$ for low SZAs ${\rm \sim 0\degree}$ and appear to decrease linearly on average with increasing SZAs.
+The preference of the modeled ${\rm Ly-\alpha}$ enhancements for early hours is noteworthy.
+However, these early local time values are dominantly sampled from around polar latitudes and periods close to ${\rm L_s = 90\degree}$ and ${\rm L_s = 270\degree}$ during the northern and southern hemisphere summers respectively (see Appendix Figure~\ref{fig:ltBias}) that may be a source of bias.
+The observed trend in the SHAP values with SZA is consistent with the known proton aurora mechanism, as being a dayside phenomena, the enhancements are expected to be maximum for the lowest SZA \citep{Hughes2019}.
 The proton aurora enhancements (also shown in the figure) are, however, found to be highest for mid SZAs ${\rm \sim 45\degree}$.
 This discrepancy is mainly due to the observation bias of the proton aurora occurrence being maximum during southern summer for which the low SZA Ly-$\alpha$ observations are few.
-The ANN model here learns the true expected relationship as the Ly-$\alpha$ intensities for different limb scans within a single orbit also decrease monotonically as a function of SZA \citep{Hughes2021T,Fei2023}.
+Nonetheless, the ANN model here learns the true expected relationship as the Ly-$\alpha$ intensities for different limb scans within a single orbit are also expected to decrease with SZA \citep{Hughes2021T,Fei2023}.